WebexCC-SA/LAB-2352/docs/Labguide/PreRequisites.md

 In **Part 1**, we will explore the **Webex Contact Center Agent Experience** and the associated administrative toggles for configuring agents in the Webex Contact Center.

-In **Part 2**, we will examine the **Webex Contact Center Supervisor Experience** and the associated administrative toggles for configuring supervisors in the Webex Contact Center.
+In **Part 2**, we will examine the **Webex Contact Center Flow Experience** and the associated administrative toggles for configuring supervisors in the Webex Contact Center.